-83. The subproject was selected based on the selection criteria in the environmental assessment and review framework (EARF) of Second CRDP.
-Error!
-Reference source not found.
+85. The subproject was selected based on the selection criteria in the environmental assessment and review framework (EARF) of Second CRDP.
 Table 10 below is a summary of the assessment of compliance with the subproject selection criteria under Second CRDP.